xumr0x/service-api-example/docs/discovery.md

 ## What is Service Discovery?

 In the previous parts we created a frontend webpage that display/modify data by communicating with a backend service.
-But how does the frontend know where and which backend service to reach out to?
-How does two services connect with each other?

-The simplest way to connect each services is to give them each IP addresses of each other.
+We connected the two services using the simplest way: we gave them IP addresses of each other.
 For instance, the frontend is given the address of the backend, and the backend is given the address of the database.

 Like this:

 ![simple structure](images/simple_service_structure.jpeg)

-However, this structure raises a couple questions:
+However, this structure has a number of issues:
 - What happens if we want more than 1 frontend and 1 backend services?
 How do we connect them together then?
-- What happens if we one of the backend services is down and we need to redeploy it, do we have to change the address in all our frontend code as well?
+- What happens if one of the backend services is down and we need to redeploy it, do we have to change the address in all our frontend code as well?

 As we scale, we want to be able to add and remove services dynamically depending on the load.
 For instance, we want to have 3 backend services and 2 frontend services at peak traffic, and only 1 frontend and backend services at normal load.
 This raises another question:
 - How do we balance traffic between services so that they receive a equal amount of work?